solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/basic_auth/_index.md

 ## Summary

-In this tutorial, we installed Gloo Enterprise and created an unauthenticated virtual service that routes requests to a static upstream.
+In this tutorial, we installed Gloo Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
 We then created a Basic Authentication `AuthConfig` object and used it to secure our Virtual Service.
-We first showed how unauthenticated requests fail with a 401 Unauthorized response, and then showed how to send authenticated requests successfully to the route.
+We first showed how unauthenticated requests fail with a `401 Unauthorized` response, and then showed how to send authenticated requests successfully to the upstream.

 Cleanup the resources by running: